-Morrell Park is the only Savannah park that’s right on the river.
-Located on the East end of River Street next to the Olde Harbor Inn, it’s about 236 feet x 26 feet long and unofficially sports the softest grass in the city.
+Morrell Park is located on the east end of River Street next to the Olde Harbor Inn.
+It’s about 236 feet x 26 feet long, and unofficially boasts the softest grass in the city.